 There are distinct differences between archival preservation and conservation, and a great deal of it simply boils down to “protecting” something vs. “repairing” something.

-Here we’ll cover the easy steps involved in archival preservation (vs. conservation) to make sure this book continues to survive intact, steps that YOU can take when preserving old books in YOUR OWN collection or family archive.
+Here we’ll cover the easy steps involved in archival preservation to make sure this book continues to survive intact.
+These are the steps that you can take to preserve books in your collection or family archive.

 Comparing the front and back of this ledger reveals the challenges of preserving old books,

 as the fire damage on the book’s back might suggest the need to call in a trained conservator.